 - Live termites – Any presence of live termites in and around the house is a sure sign, but the problem is that it is challenging to spot termites because they generally remain inside their colonies and within the wood.
 A professional termite control expert can help identify the presence of live termites.

-Termite Pest Control in St. Louis & Kansas City
+Termite Pest Control in St. Louis & St. Louis City

 The biggest problem with termites is that you can’t usually see them or the damage they have caused until too late.
 They are exceptionally well-organized pests and can find a way inside any building.
 If you suspect a termite infestation, then you need to act now.
 The longer you wait, the greater the damage and costs.